INF554/project-teampeace/README.md

 ## Slide 1 (Slide 1 - 3 : Introduction)

+The title of our project is Information Visualization of the Correlates of War Dataset Our group name is Team Peace

 ### Why you chose this project?
 - There are some websites which provide visual information on war problems.
 But to understand this information, users should have domain knowledge in this field.
 Also, this information is limited.
 So, we want to make websites where people easily access and understand these problems.
 Providing people information on conflicts is important because it can help the public think how they can live together with their neighboring countries peacefully.